 Skin tenting allows you to measure the elasticity of your dog’s skin, which help indicate hydration levels.

-Normally, when released, the skin will return to its original shape.
-Dogs with dehydration will have skin that takes longer to return to place.
 The skin not popping back into place and remaining tented characterizes severe dehydration.

 The capillary refill test evaluates how long it takes for blood to return to your dog’s capillaries.
 A delayed refill time is often indicative of dehydration.